mpalashb/django-real-notification/README.md

-# Real-Time Django Notifications with Channels
+# Real-Time Django Notifications with Channels for multiple users

 This Django application enables real-time notifications to users through Django Channels, offering an instant notification experience without page refreshes.
 It leverages Django 5 and Channels 3.0.5.